Company: Washington Area Community Investment Fund

 How to Apply

-Interested candidates should email a resume, thoughtful cover letter that outlines how your skills and experience meet the qualifications of the position, and salary requirements to email@example.com with “Loan Business Manager” in the subject line.
+Interested candidates should email a resume/CV, thoughtful cover letter that outlines how your skills and experience meet the qualifications of the position, and salary requirements to Opportunity@wacif.org with “Director Small Business Markets” in the subject line.